Parag Kumar Das: Assassination

-International Condemnation on Assassination
+International condemnation on assassination

 Several international human rights forums and journalist forums condemned the brutal killing of Parag Kumar Das.
 Amnesty International, on its note, stated, "...The killing of Parag Das highlights the suppression of human rights activity within Assam, where human rights violations and abuses have been committed with virtual impunity by both security forces and armed opposition groups."

-Human Rights Watch stated, "...death of Assamese activist Parag Das in May exposed the security forces, use of irregular militias to carry out abuses..".
+Human Rights Watch stated, "...death of Assamese activist Parag Das in May exposed the security forces, use of irregular militias to carry out abuses...".

-Trial & Judgement Controversy
+Trial and judgement controversy

 In 2001, CBI filed its chargesheet in Kamrup District and Sessions Court against the four accused - all members of the surrendered group of ULFA.
 Before the CBI filed its chargesheet, Diganta Baruah and Tapan Dutta were killed in 1998 and 1999, and in 2003 Nayan Das was hacked to death by a furious mob in Dibrugarh.
 Promod Gogoi and Prabin Sarma, two other suspects were not charge-sheeted for lack of evidence against them.
 Mridul Phukan is the only surviving accused in the case.
-But after thirteen years, on 28 July 2009, Justice Dilip Kumar Mahanta, District and Sessions Judge, Kamrup, has acquitted the prime accused citing lack of solid evidence.
+But after thirteen years, on 28 July 2009, Justice Dilip Kumar Mahanta, District and Sessions Judge, Kamrup, acquitted the prime accused citing the lack of solid evidence.